 Commission of Inquiry into Greater Geelong City Council

-In December 2015, the Minister for Local Government, the Hon Natalie Hutchins MP, appointed the independent Commission of Inquiry into Greater Geelong City Council under section 209 of the Local Government Act 1989.
+In December 2015, an independent Commission of Inquiry into Greater Geelong City Council was appointed under section 209 of the Local Government Act 1989.

 The Commission was established in response to the findings of the Workplace Culture Review.
 The review was conducted at the request of the Minister, and included allegations of serious bullying.

 The Commission of Inquiry did not investigate individual cases of bullying, but sought to determine if failures of council governance arrangements contributed to these findings.
-These matters are outlined in the Commission's Terms of Reference (see below).
+These matters are outlined in the Commission's Terms of Reference.

 Three commissioners were appointed: